Follow TV Tropes

 • End-of-Series Awareness: The last line of the series, in the stinger, is Ice Cream saying "Aaand we're cancelled."

-• Follow the Bouncing Ball: Attempted by kids with the "Flat Basketball Song", problem is that the bouncing ball is said flat basketball.
-Most of them end up passing out from being stuck on the first note.
+• Follow the Bouncing Ball: Attempted by the child protagonists of "Flat Basketball Song", who try to sing about their basketball going flat.
+The problem is that the bouncing ball is said flat basketball, which naturally doesn't bounce and gets stuck on the first note.
+The kids dutifully sing the single note for as long as possible before passing out from asphyxiation.

-• Gainax Ending: The ending of the prank school sketch; at the graduation ceremony, the headmistress (Candy) reveals that the school wasn't real and the building was a cardboard cutout, then everyone present spontaneously turns into a cardboard cutout themselves, followed by the gates to the school, followed by the show itself.
+• Gainax Ending: The ending of the final episode, which concludes with a prank school sketch.
+At the graduation ceremony, the headmistress (Candy) reveals that the school wasn't real and the building was a cardboard cutout, then everyone present spontaneously turns into a cardboard cutout themselves, followed by the gates to the school, followed by the show itself.

-• Gender-Equal Ensemble: A cast of six that's equal parts man (Dog, Ice Cream and Moon) and woman (Diamond, Plant and Candy).
+• Gender-Equal Ensemble: The show features a cast of six that's equal parts man (Dog, Ice Cream and Moon) and woman (Diamond, Plant and Candy).

 • Girlish Pigtails: Candy, by virtue of the wrapper that is her hair.